Newton Ferrers: Amenities

-The village's shops are on Newton Hill: there is a co-op; a Post Office selling fruit, veg, magazines and clothes; a pharmacy; a butcher who also sells cold meat and cheese; and an estate agent.
+The village's shops are on Newton Hill: there is a co-op; a Post Office selling fruit, veg, magazines and clothes; a pharmacy; and an estate agent.
+There is also a cafe and another estate agent on Parsonage Road.
 There are no shops in Noss Mayo, but it has two public houses, The Swan and The Ship.
 Newton Ferrers has one pub, The Dolphin, and all three are on the waterfront.
 During the summer a river taxi takes passengers around the two villages and makes regular trips between Newton Ferrers Harbour, Warren Point (for access to Wembury and its beach) and Noss Mayo.
 The art deco house Casa del Rio was built in 1936.

 Vosses

 At low tide there appear two "vosses", i.e. ancient solid man-made pathways across the estuary mud useable as crossing points.
 The Newton Voss crosses the Newton Creek between Riverside Road West below the Dolphin Inn to near the Swan Inn.
 The Noss Voss crosses the brook between the Swan Inn and the Ship Inn in Noss Mayo.